PSYCHOL 2004 - Doing Research in Psychology

 The full timetable of all activities for this course can be accessed from Course Planner.

-2. Understand the logic behind null hypothesis significance testing, confidence intervals and effect sizes and the conclusions that can be drawn when applying them to psychological research
+Course Learning Outcomes1.
+Understand fundamental concepts of quantitative data analysis including descriptive statistics, probability theory and hypothesis testing, and the conclusions that can be drawn when applying them to psychological research.

-4. Know how to match the appropriate quantitative data analysis and/or qualitative approach to different kinds of basic psychological research questions
+2. Identify the appropriate quantitative data analysis and/or qualitative approach to different kinds of basic psychological research questions and hypotheses.

-5. Present the results of psychological research in the appropriate APA format (6th Edition)
+5. Present the methods and results of psychological research in the appropriate APA format.

-7. Evaluate critically the benefits of applying both qualitative and quantitative approaches to certain research questions in psychology
+6. Recognise the benefits of applying both qualitative and quantitative approaches to certain research questions in psychology.

 University Graduate Attributes